 What does ‘Selective School’ mean and how does it work?

-to sit the test you will need to register your son, when he is in Year 5, through The Selective Schools website.
-This site will be open between 8th October and 11th November 2019 for registrations.
+To sit the test you will need to register your son, when he is in Year 5, through The Selective Schools website.
+This site will be open October/November each year for registrations.

-once your son has been accepted into Farrer an enrolment package will be posted to you during the last week of July.
+Once your son has been accepted into Farrer an enrolment package will be posted to you during the first few weeks of Term 3.

 As outlined in the department’s enrolment policy, our school may accept enrolments from outside our local enrolment area if places are available.

 We will assess applications for non-local enrolment on a case-by-case basis.

 Distance education is an equity program for students who are geographically isolated or whose individual circumstances prevent them from regularly attending school.
 Students must meet one of the conditions in the Distance Education Enrolment Procedures to be eligible to access this program as a full-time student.

 Distance education schools also provide single subjects for students in Years 9 to 12 to enhance curriculum choice.
 Please contact us for details.